Configuring an RDS for Oracle CDB

 This following example creates an RDS for Oracle DB instance named

-in the multi-tenant configuration.
+my-cdb-inst in the multi-tenant configuration.
 If you

-or don't specify --multi-tenant
+specify --no-multi-tenant or don't specify --multi-tenant,

 the default CDB configuration is single-tenant.
 The engine is

-: a command that specifies oracle-ee
+oracle-ee-cdb: a command that specifies oracle-ee and

-fails with an error.
+--multi-tenant fails with an error.
 The initial tenant database is

-named mypdb
+named mypdb.

 Example